 Launch price: $1499 / £1399 / €1790 | Body: Ash | Neck: Maple | Scale: 25.5" (648 mm) | Fingerboard: Maple | Frets: 22 | Pickups: Shawbucker 1, V-Mod Single-Coil Strat | Controls: Master Volume with Treble-Bleed, Tone 1.
 (Neck/Middle Pickups), Tone 2.
 (Bridge Pickup) | Hardware: Nickel/Chrome | Left-handed: No | Finish: 3-Color Sunburst, Antique Olive, Black, Candy Apple Red, Olympic White, Sienna Sunburst, Sonic Gray

-As of 2017, the American Standards are dead.
-Long live the all-new American Professional series.
-The definition of the original modded Strat, the HSS takes the Pro Strat platform and adds a Shawbucker 1 at the bridge.
+The definition of the original modded Strat, the HSS takes the American Pro Strat platform and adds a Shawbucker 1 at the bridge.
 It's a pretty classic vintage-spec, low-output humbucker using an Alnico 2 bar magnet, 42 gauge plain enamel wire and unpotted coils "to capture every nuance of your style", says Fender.
 The HSS has a less pushy character than the SSS Strat, which sounds beefier in the lower mids with a little more separation, clarity and percussion.
 The bridge/middle mix is a little muted, less stringy - in a good way - while the nicely balanced bridge humbucker smooths some of the spikier highs and nails a more classic rock voice into a crunchier gained Marshall-like amp channel.
-The question is, are the Pros simply a rebranded Standard or an upgrade?
-For the everyman player, it's the latter.

 Read the full review: Fender American Professional Stratocaster HSS Shawbucker